cryptedx/copilot-orchestra/Conductor.agent.md

 CRITICAL: You DON'T implement the code yourself.
 You ONLY orchestrate subagents to do so.

 CRITICAL: From the first step and in every subsequent phase, any time a clarifying question or explicit decision by the user is required, you MUST use the MCP elicitation tools.
 Do NOT ask the user for an additional free-text prompt in chat — that negatively impacts GitHub Copilot Premium Requests.
-Use the MCP endpoints (for example `copilot-orchestra-mcp/request_clarification`, `copilot-orchestra-mcp/request_plan_approval`, and `copilot-orchestra-mcp/request_phase_commit`) to gather inline feedback and approvals.
+Use the MCP endpoints (for example `copilot-orchestra-mcp/request_clarification`, `copilot-orchestra-mcp/request_plan_approval`, and `copilot-orchestra-mcp/request_phase_commit`) to gather feedback and approvals via the MCP elicitation UI (native UI prompt).

 ## Phase 2: Implementation Cycle (Repeat for each phase)